-FOOD IS providing a much-needed comfort to countless millions across Ireland right now.
+FOOD IS providing a much-needed comfort to countless millions across the country after Christmas.

-From families getting on each other’s nerves to those cocooning and in danger of going a little stir crazy, cooking provides a little focus and a generous helping of stress relief.
+From families getting on each other’s nerves to those in danger of going a little stir crazy, cooking provides a little focus and a generous helping of stress relief.

 The Irish are a resourceful bunch when it comes to cooking and more than capable of making the best of the ingredients at hand.

 This particular recipe, from Your Irish Culture, is no different.

 A simple yet delicious take on the old Irish favourite, it’s warming, nutritious, easy to make and very, very comforting.
 Here’s everything you need to know.